-If you’re out there looking for the best fancy pink diamond for your money, then please contact me and let me know your budget and what you’re looking for.
-I’ll sift through the available inventory online and send you a list of 4 or 5 suggested stones to choose from that fit your needs the best.
+If you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
+We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.

 These ultra-rare gems were sold only in the most exclusive of fine jewelry stores and were the exclusive domain of very serious collectors who were extremely wealthy.
 The rest of us in the world had never heard of fancy color diamonds.

 This, of course, has changed greatly in the past 20 or so years.
 Now, who doesn’t know about natural fancy color diamonds?
 It’s not uncommon these days to read about the greatest celebrities of the day wearing pink, blue, or yellow diamonds down the red carpet.

 As you might imagine, this combination of extreme popularity with extreme scarcity makes for some very pricy diamonds.
 Perhaps with the exception of red diamonds, high quality pinks are the most expensive natural diamond color in the market today.

 Buying a pink diamond is a major decision that requires much thought and deliberation.